Celebrations of Life, Memorials and Graveside Interments

 Our Lay Chaplains offer you their experience, skill and sensitivity to your needs in planning the ceremony of your choice, including but not limited to:

-- A Funeral or Memorial service in a funeral home, private venue, or First Unitarian Congregation of Toronto (please see our “Rentals” section)
+- A Funeral or Memorial service in a funeral home or private venue

 - A graveside burial service or interment of ashes